Fix: VALORANT Crashing, Freezing & Stuttering on PC

 3. Now select the Recommended or Native resolution and click Keep changes.

-4. Once you have switched the resolution, launch and play VALORANT to check if the issue is fixed.
+4. Once you have switched the resolution, launch and play VALORANT to check if the issue has been fixed.

-If you are used to running many background applications while playing VALORANT, such as Discord, Steam, and other applications, then you should consider disabling overlays and background apps.
+If you are accustomed to running numerous background applications, such as Discord, Steam, and other apps while playing VALORANT, you should consider disabling overlays and background applications.

-Crashing and freezing in VALORANT often causes when CPU and Memory usage spikes to 90 percent.
+Crashing and freezing in VALORANT often occur when CPU and memory usage spike to 90 percent.
 Hence, when playing VALORANT, no unnecessary background apps should be running.

-Before following the steps, launch VALORANT to see how many background applications are using resources while playing VALORANT.
+Before following the steps, launch VALORANT to see how many background applications are using resources while you play VALORANT.

 1. To close background apps, right-click the taskbar and select Task Manager to open it.

-2. Now click the Memory option to view tasks consuming RAM, then right-click each task to end task them except for VALORANT.
+2. Now, click the Memory option to view tasks consuming RAM, and then right-click each task to end it, except for VALORANT.

-3. Once done, click CPU and close the applications consuming CPU usage.
+3. Once completed, click on CPU and close the applications that are consuming CPU usage.

-4. Once done, now go back to VALORANT and see the difference.
+4. Once done, now return to VALORANT and observe the difference.

-Using third-party antivirus software instead Windows Defender can lead to crashes and freezes in VALORANT.
-Third-party antivirus software can interfere with the running games and applications.
-It can also block VALORANT from accessing the required files that it needs to run properly, which can cause this issue.
+Using third-party antivirus software instead of Windows Defender can lead to crashes and freezes in VALORANT.
+Third-party antivirus software can interfere with running games and applications.
+It can also block VALORANT from accessing the required files it needs to run properly, which can cause this issue.

 So, if you are using any third-party antivirus software, especially Avast antivirus, uninstalling it can fix your issue.
-Follow the instructions:
+Please follow these instructions:

-1. Open Run Program by pressing the Win + R simultaneously.
+1. Open the Run Program by pressing the Win + R keys simultaneously.

-2. Enter appwiz.cpl and click OK.
-This will open control panel programs and features.
+2. Enter “appwiz.cpl” and click OK.
+This will open the Control Panel’s Programs and Features.

 3. Now right-click the antivirus software you are using, and click Uninstall.